How To Stop Being Abusive To Your Partner: 15 Steps

 Playing the blame game is common in most toxic relationships.
 Blaming your partner when things go wrong for you is emotionally abusive and can make your partner feel hurt and misunderstood.

-If you’re trying to find ways how not to be abusive, then start by taking responsibility for your actions instead of dumping your guilt over your partner.
+If you’re trying to find ways to learn how to stop being emotionally abusive, then start by taking responsibility for your actions instead of dumping your guilt on your partner.

-When something goes wrong, first think about whether it was your fault, your partner’s fault, or just fate.
-Even if you think that it’s your partner’s fault, instead of blaming them, try talking to them about it calmly.
+When something goes wrong, first consider whether it was your fault, your partner’s fault, or just fate.
+Even if you think it’s your partner’s fault, instead of blaming them, try talking to them calmly about it.

 8. Avoid gaslighting

-Psychologists define gaslighting as “a form of emotional abuse that makes you question your beliefs and perception of reality.”
-This abuse form can make your partner feel inadequate and insufficient about themselves.
+Gaslighting is an abuse form that can make your partner feel inadequate and insufficient about themselves.

 If you’re trying to change your abusive behavior, it’s crucial to change how you talk about sensitive topics with your partner.
-If you’re not respecting your partner’s beliefs or thoughts, that can be problematic for your relationship, and it can quickly turn toxic.
+Not respecting your partner’s beliefs or thoughts can be problematic for your relationship, and it can quickly turn toxic.

 9. Get some help